Replacing the front brake pads

 Replace deformed or heavily corroded springs

-Each time you replace the brake pads, be sure to check the condition of the protective rubber boots of the guide pin and the movement of the caliper relative to the brake pad guide.
+Each time you replace the brake pads, be sure to check the condition of the protective rubber boots of the guide pin and movement of the caliper relative to the brake pad guide.

 Replace the guide pin protective boots if they are hardened, deformed or torn.